-Session Descriptions Social Studies Standards Common Core ELA Common Core Math Session Three: Business and Government Jobs Students explore how the money earned for work moves through a community and the impact that money has on people, businesses, and government.
-Objectives: The students will: Locate businesses and identify government careers Explain how taxation supports government services.
-Social Studies E3.2.1 Identify examples of the goods and services that governments provide.
-E3.2.2 Identify cost and benefits of publicly owned services.
-Financial Literacy 2.SS.5.
-Give an example of how local government uses tax revenues.
-2.EI.1.
-Recognize that different jobs require different skills, training, and tools.
-Reading for Information RI.2.1 RI.2.4 -5 RI.7 Reading Foundations RF.2.3-4 Speaking and Listening SL.2.1-4 Language L.2.1-6 Operations and Algebraic Thinking OA.2.1 Mathematical Practices 1-2 4-5 The Session Four: Let's Vote!
+Session Descriptions Social Studies Standards Common Core ELA Common Core Math The Session Four: Let's Vote!
 Students participate in a decision that benefits their community.
 They vote to express their choice and to determine the will of the majority.
-Objectives: The students will: Apply a decision-making process.
+Objectives: Students will: Apply a decision-making process.
 Recognize voting as a way responsible citizens act and contribute to meet a community's needs.
-Social Studies C1.2.1 Recognize the key ideal of public or common good within the context of the community.
-C1.2.2 Apply the key ideal of the public or common good to uphold rights and responsibilities within the context of the school.
-Reading Foundations RF.2.3 Writing W.2.2 W.2.7-8 Speaking and Listening SL.2.1-6 Language L.2.1 Measurement and Data MD.2.7 MD.2.9 Mathematical Practices 2 4 Session Five: Money Moves in a Community Students learn about money and how it moves through a community.
-Objectives: The students will: Identify coins and money terms.
+Social Studies CI.K.2 Demonstrate knowledge of how to be a good citizen.
+Social Emotional Learning 5A.
+Develop, implement, and model effective choice-making skills at school, at home, and in the community.
+Reading Foundations RF.2.3 Writing W.2.2 W.2.7-8 Speaking and Listening SL.2.1-6 Language L.2.1 Measurement and Data MD.2.7 MD.2.9 Mathematical Practices 2 Session Five: Money Moves in a Community Students learn about money and how it moves through a community.
+Objectives: Students will: Identify coins and money terms.
 Describe how money flows through a community's economy.
-Social Studies C1.2.3 Explain some basic functions (establish order, provide security, accomplish common goals) of local government C1.2.4 Explore and give examples of services (e.g., police and fire protection, maintenance of roads, snow removal, etc.) Financial Literacy 2.SS.1.
-Explain how saving money can improve financial well-being.
-2.SS.4.
-Demonstrate how to allocate income for spending, saving, and sharing goals.
-Reading Literature RL.2.1 RL.2.4 RL.2.7 Reading for Information RI.2.1 RI.2.3 -5 RI.7 Reading Foundations RF.2.3 Speaking and Listening SL.2.1-4 Language L.2.1-6 Operations and Algebraic Thinking OA.2.1 Numbers Base Ten NBT.2.1-2 NBT.2.5 Measurement and Data MD.2.7 MD.2.9 Mathematical Practices 1-2 5-7
+NA Reading Literature RL.2.1 RL.2.4 RL.2.7 Reading for Information RI.2.1 RI.2.3 -5 RI.7 Reading Foundations RF.2.3 Speaking and Listening SL.2.1-4 Language L.2.1-6 Operations and Algebraic Thinking OA.2.1 Numbers Base Ten NBT.2.1-2 NBT.2.5 Measurement and Data MD.2.7 MD.2.9 Mathematical Practices 1-2 5-7